 Avoid smoking when you are pregnant and even after delivery.
-Use of alcohol and other drugs can also cause trouble for the baby after birth, especially if you are breastfeeding.
+The use of alcohol and other drugs can also cause trouble for the baby after birth, especially if you are breastfeeding.
 Do not allow anyone to smoke anywhere near the baby.
 Avoid allowing the baby to sleep near anyone who has consumed alcohol.

 4. Breastfeeding and SIDS

 It is a common observation that babies who are breastfed right from birth are more immune to SIDS.
 Skin-to-skin contact is critical in the first few months after birth.
 Exclusive breastfeeding for the baby in the first 6 months can enhance the health and immunity of the baby.
-This can also promote a better development of all parts of the brain in the premature babies.
+This can also promote better development of all parts of the brain in premature babies.